 HERE’S SOME THINGS TO BE ON THE LOOKOUT FOR:

-These scams are used to steal your personal information and will ask you to verify or re-submit your information.
-Vishing is through a phone call; phishing with email.
+These scams are used to steal your personal information and will ask you to verify or re-submit your information through phone calls (vishing), SMS/text messages (smishing) or email (phishing).
+Scammers combine caller ID spoofing with pressure and scare-tactics to get you to share your confidential information.
 In phishing, you’re often urged to click on a link – in an email message, on a website or even in an instant message – or an attachment.
 That link might include part of a real company’s name and even take you to a site that looks very similar to the real one.

 FAKE CHECK SCAMS.